yokalen/my-pet-app/notes.md

 Before first pet is added, page with all pets is just a circle with a plus sign in the middle.
 Links to add pet form.

 future functionality: allow for co-owned pets. be able to share pet with others, i will see pets shared with me under pets, after my own pets

+building out profile view - see drawing

+add a pet functionality - it shouldn't be createPet path, new route /pets/addPet that renders ejs  - add pet form